 Abnormalities in the sympathetic nervous system, which controls involuntary functions such as blood flow, also play a role in CRPS.
 Dysregulation of sympathetic activity further contributes to the pain, temperature abnormalities, and skin changes observed in CRPS.

 Furthermore, genetic factors may influence an individual’s susceptibility to developing CRPS and the severity of the condition.
-Research suggests that certain genetic variations may predispose some individuals to CRPS or influence their response to treatment.
+Research suggests that certain genetic variations may predispose some individuals to CRPS or affect their response to treatment.

 Inflammatory Changes in CRPS